 - The super-smooth rollers ensure a good look

-- EVA grip handle ensures comfort and a solid non-slip handle against hard-pulling fish.
+- EVA grip handle ensures all day comfort

 - The rod is not as high-quality and durable as other rods.